kwurst/CS-448/Syllabus.md

     5.	**Tutorials and articles** - I will suggest, and you will research on your own, tutorials and articles for you to learn new technologies and techniques we need.

 ## <a name="acm-student-membership"></a>ACM Student Membership
 It is *strongly* suggested that you have an <a href="http://www.acm.org/membership/student/" target="_blank">ACM Student Membership</a>.
-An ACM Student Membership costs only $19 and you get access to a <a href="http://www.acm.org/membership/membership/student/benefits" target="_blank">large list of benefits</a>, including Safari Books, which includes electronic copies of both *Clean Code* and *Head First Software Development*.
+An ACM Student Membership costs only $19 and you get access to a <a href="http://www.acm.org/membership/membership/student/benefits" target="_blank">large list of benefits</a>, including Safari Books, which includes electronic copies of both *Clean Code* and *The Clean Coder*.

 The ACM is the world's largest educational and scientific computing professional society.
 As a soon-to-be professional in computing, you should be a member to keep up-to-date with advancements in the field.
 And it looks great on your resume!